szy4806384/lm_on_decison_making/README.md

 # Data Generation

 You may refer to the file ```Data_Generation.ipynb``` for our way to generate expert demonstration for our project.
 The code was developed in Google Colab with GPU support.
-It leverages the implementaion of zero-shot learning technique proposed in (Language Models as Zero-Shot Planners:
+It leverages the implementaion of zero-shot learning technique proposed in [Language Models as Zero-Shot Planners:
-Extracting Actionable Knowledge for Embodied Agents)[https://arxiv.org/pdf/2201.07207.pdf].
+Extracting Actionable Knowledge for Embodied Agents](https://arxiv.org/pdf/2201.07207.pdf).
 (TODO) Our implementation further supports VirtualHome validation on generated data in order to ensure the fidelity of the data during training.
 Details can be found in the notebook.

 # Language Model on Deicsion Making